Medicare in Georgia

 Medicare beneficiaries can choose to get their Part A and Part B coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare.

 Medicare Advantage plans are offered by private insurers and plan availability varies from one county to another.
-For example, in some Georgia counties, there are only 25 Medicare Advantage plans available in 2023, whereas residents in DeKalb and Gwinnett counties can select from among 63 plans.2
+For example, in some Georgia counties, there are only 20 Medicare Advantage plans available in 2024, whereas in other counties there are more than 50 plans.2

 What are Medigap plans?

-Original Medicare does not limit out-of-pocket costs (like monthly premiums and coinsurance or copayments), so most enrollees maintain some form of supplemental coverage.10
+Original Medicare does not limit out-of-pocket costs (like monthly premiums and coinsurance or copayments), so most enrollees maintain some form of supplemental coverage.7

 Disabled Medicare beneficiaries have access to another Medigap open enrollment period when they turn 65.
 At that point, they can obtain a plan with the standard age-65 rates.